kubernetes/community/sig-scalability/block_merges.md

 ### Rules of engagement.
 The rules of engagement for blocking merges are as following:

-- Observe as scalability regression on one of release-blocking test suites.
+- Observe as scalability regression on one of release-blocking test suites (defined as green to red transition - if tests were already failing, we don't have a right to declare a regression).
-- Block merges of all PRs.
+- Block merges of all PRs to the relevant repos in the affected branch, declaring which repos those are and why.
 - Identify the PR which caused the regression:
   - this can be done by reading code changes, bisecting, debugging based on metrics and/or logs, etc.